ismo-karkkainen/diagrammatron/README.md

 it may be simpler to put pure Ruby code into another template field, and eval it using "$render.get_binding", keeping most of the source out of the ERB-template.

+The file internal.yaml is the same as the internal template, created from internal_root.yaml and internal_template.yaml by running:

+    diagrammatron-template --out internal.yaml --root internal_root.yaml template internal_template.yaml

+The sizes mapping has to have a match for each style used with nodes.
+You can point to another style, or default, by specifying the style name.
+That allows you to use the same function multiple times.

 # Requirements